TV & Webcasts

 Wüsthofs are well made, durable knives that I used during my time in culinary school and working in restaurants.
 They last forever and are definitely worth the extra investment.
 I suggest the 8-inch Cook’s Knife, depending on the size of your hands, as well as the 9-inch Gourmet Bread Knife, and the 4.5-inch Paring Knife

-The Kyocera’s blade is made from ceramic materials with an ultra sharp , fine edge.
-Just be careful with the blade, no banging or dropping little pinky, or using her on meat bones - her blade can chip!
+The Kyocera‘s blade is made from ceramic materials with an ultra sharp , fine edge.
+Just be careful with the blade, no banging or dropping little pinky, or using her on meat bones – her blade can chip!
 A ceramic knife glides through fresh herbs and veggies.
-Buy it!
+Buy It!

 Paring Knives are handy when cooking with friends and family.
 These economical dandies have a thin, light blade.
 It’s also a good, inexpensive knife for older children who are learning to cook at home.